swellstores/swell-js/README.md

 #### Add an item

 Add a single item to the cart.
 Returns the updated cart object.
-Item options can be either an array of an object with option name/value pairs.
+Item options can be either an array or an object with option name/value pairs.

 ```javascript
 await swell.cart.addItem({